sopheast/New/README.md

 # New
 Hi Sophie,
 Hopefully, this works!
-Have a beautiful day?
+Have a beautiful day!